rocketeers-app/rocketeers/content/articles/errors/request-entity-too-large-error-in-nginx.md

 ---
-title: Error 413: "Request Entity Too Large" in Nginx
+title: 'Error 413: "Request Entity Too Large" in Nginx'
 slug: error-413-request-entity-too-large
 category: Errors
 intro: When uploading files you can encounter this error, which is caused by a limit in the Nginx configuration.